CityScope/CS_cityscopeJS_Scanner/README.md

 ![](docs/csjs.jpg)

-CityScopeJS is a rapid prototyping urban modeling and simulation platform aimed at making MIT CityScope project accessible though the ubiquity of web-enabled devices.
-CityScopeJS runs entirely in the browser, including CV, projection and spatial analysis.
+CityScopeJS is a scanning component for MIT CityScope - a rapid prototyping urban modeling and simulation platform.
+CityScopeJS is built with deployment, stability and ease of use in mind.
+CityScopeJS runs entirely in your browser, including CV, projection and spatial analysis [explored in other repos].

 ### features

 - web-based, HTML5 + JS without dependencies
 - ~65k potential unique permutations ['brick types'] using only black and white optically tagged objects
-- Dead easy setup and running
+- Dead easy setup and running in <1 min
-- Table testing and dataviz portal
 - 100x100 4x4 LEGO grid scanning & sending to cityIO @40fps and 20x20 @20fps from Pixel 2xl Android phone

-#### the real important features
+##### the real important features

 - Vaporware graphics
 - Turing Complete